Overview

 Textbook and reading list

-All learning materials are included in the purchase of this course.
-If you would prefer a physical copy of the course module you may purchase them from SAIT’s Bookstore.
+If you prefer a print version of the course modules, you may purchase them from the SAIT Bookstore website.

 Technology